uzrwth/uzrwth.github.io/content/posts/Lipschitz-continuous.md

 How to represent certain types of functions as sums of power series by manipulating geometric series or by differentiating or integrating such a series.

 Why we would ever want to express a known function as a sum of infinitely many terms?
-This strategy is useful for integrating functions that don't have elementary antiderivatives, for solving differential equations, and for approximating functions by polynomials.
+This strategy is useful for integrating functions that don't have elementary antiderivatives, for solving differential equations, and for **approximating functions by polynomials**.